 A plug-in hybrid vehicle, otherwise known as PHEV is a great option for those who are not ready to go completely electric as they provide the fuel and emissions benefits of an electric car on short drives, but also have the back-up of a petrol engine for longer runs.

 A PHEV is essentially a hybrid car with a battery pack that can be plugged in to charge it up.
 They are typically able to run 20 to 30 miles only on electrical energy.
-Once the electric energy has been depleted, your hybrid plug-in will automatically switch to your petrol energy so you can carry on your drive with no hesitation.
+Once the electric energy has been depleted, your plug-in hybrid will automatically switch to your petrol engine so you can carry on your drive with no hesitation.